Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Target Detection in Wireless Sensor Networks

 \subsection{Problem Formulation}

-We consider a radar sensor network, i.e., a MIMO radar with widely separated antennas, consisting of $M$ transmitters and $K$ receivers.
-Note that a sensor in this network can be a transmitter, a receiver, or both.
+We consider a wireless sensor network, i.e., a MIMO radar with widely separated antennas, consisting of $M$ transmitters and $K$ receivers.
 The problem of interest is to detect an extended target with $Q$ independent scatterers, whose coordinates are $X_q \in \bR^3,~q=1,\ldots,Q$ with a center of gravity at $X_0 \in \bR^3$.
 We similarly denote the coordinates of the transmitters and receivers as $X^t_m \in \bR^3,~m=1,\ldots,M$ and $X^r_{k} \in \bR^3,~k=1,\ldots,K$, respectively.
 Each transmitter $m$ emits a narrow-band waveform with the carrier frequency $f_c$ and the baseband equivalent signal $\sqrt{\frac{E}{M}}~s_m(t)$, where $E$ is the total transmitted energy by all transmitters.

 If there is no target, i.e., under the null hypothesis $\Hyp_0$, each receiver $k$ observes the additive white complex Gaussian noise $w_{k}(t) \sim \cN_c(0,\sigma_{k}^2)$.
 On the other hand, if a target is present, i.e., under the alternative hypothesis $\Hyp_1$, each receiver $k$, in addition to $w_{k}(t)$, observes the superposition of all waveforms emitted by the $M$ transmitters and reflected by the $Q$ scatterers.
 Hence, we have the following binary hypothesis testing problem